 You can also pay your real estate taxes by credit card over the phone by calling 877-309-3710.
 If you experience any problems with this telephone system, please contact customer service at 1-800-487-4567.

-The service provider charges a fee of 2.49% for credit and most debit cards.
-Visa debit cards have a $3.95 payment processing fee for real estate taxes.
+The service provider charges a fee of 2.45% for credit cards.
+Visa debit cards have a $5.95 payment processing fee for all taxes.